• Skip to primary navigation

 So can you freeze Jello?
 Is this the best way to extend the shelf life of opened Jello cups?

-Technically speaking, you can freeze Jello.
+Technically speaking, you can freeze Jello in freezer containers.
 But eating it afterward is a different matter altogether.
 Freezing won’t result in the dessert hardening like ice cubes due to their gelatin content.
 Worse, Jello will lose its texture when frozen.

 Why does this happen?
 It’s because freezing will only damage the polymers and colloids that bind the gelatin together.
 The Jello will then separate when you thaw it.